The Best Home Security Systems for Pet Owners in 2025

 You need a system that works with pets – and keeps them safe and comfortable.
 It’s a big responsibility, but as fellow pet parents, we’re here to help.

 Wearing both our security expert and pet owner hats, we tested the top home security systems to find out which among them offer the best features for homes with pets.
-These were our top picks:
+After testing over 60 security systems, we liked our ADT system the best.
+Its Google Nest Cams did the best job at preventing false alerts with their AI person detection features.
+Plus, the ADT motion sensor gave us the flexibility to ignore all motion from animals under 80 pounds.

 The 5 Best Security Systems for Homes with Pets